Many events and changes in history catch almost everyone by surprise.

 No one expected China to become an economic power.note Except Eric Idle and Tom Lehrer.

-Actually, many in 19th century thought if any Asian country could modernize and become a great power, it would be China, especially during the Self-Strengthening Period of late 19th century—assuming Asians could pull off modernization at all.
-What wasn't expected was that Japan should become the first modern power to emerge from Asia.
+Actually, many in the 19th century thought if any Asian country could modernize and become a great power, it would be China, especially during the Self-Strengthening Period of the late 19th century-assuming Asians could pull off modernization at all.
+What wasn't expected was that Japan would become the first modern power to emerge from Asia.

 No one expected China's two-thousand-year-old monarchy to be ended by a revolution.
 Circa 1900, some westerners imagined that it would eventually fall to European imperialism, but an internal revolution was not anticipated by anyone.

 No one expected North Korea to outlast the rest of the Soviet bloc by so long.
 During the 1990s, many assumed that North Korea was on the verge of an East Germany-style collapse.
 Instead, in the face of no more Soviet backing, Kim Il-sung's death, and an infamous famine, the North Korean state proved surprisingly stable.

 Conversely, after the Fall of Saigon, some thought that South Korea's days were numbered.